SasheO/moniepoint-code-challenge/README.md

 3. Run `run_server.py` to set up and run a local server.

 You can query the various endpoints this way.

+## Assumptions
+I first cleaned the data using python, then loaded the data into a PostgreSQL dataset.
+The data cleaning involved changing invalid values in the "amount" column to 0 and skipping records where "event_timestamp" value was "NOT-A-DATE".

+## Problem Solving

+I first looked into the dataset to get an idea of what I was working with.
+I cleaned the dataset in python with clean_data.py code.

+Then I imported a few CSV files into PostgreSQL database using the app's GUI and command line.
+I then created SQL views for each endpoint which I documented in the `views/` folder and ran in python with create_views_for_database.py.
+I chose views because they create a virtual table with the required results that can be easily called.

+Then I created a Flask server run on port 8080 on the local host with the required endpoints that returned data in the right format.
+The function for each endpoint calls a view without needing complicated SQL queries.

+With this method,
+* more SQL views can be programmatically added by including a new .txt file in the `views/` folder.
+* New endpoints can be added to the `run_server.py` folder.

 ## Descriptions of Sub Folders/Files